doocs/leetcode/solution/1500-1599/1581.Customer Who Visited but Did Not Make Any Transactions/README_EN.md

 | 30          | 1              |
 | 96          | 1              |
 +-------------+----------------+
+<strong>Explanation:</strong>
 Customer with id = 23 visited the mall once and made one transaction during the visit with id = 12.
 Customer with id = 9 visited the mall once and made one transaction during the visit with id = 13.
 Customer with id = 30 visited the mall once and did not make any transactions.
 Customer with id = 54 visited the mall three times.
 During 2 visits they did not make any transactions, and during one visit they made 3 transactions.
 Customer with id = 96 visited the mall once and did not make any transactions.
 As we can see, users with IDs 30 and 96 visited the mall one time without making any transactions.
-Also user 54 visited the mall twice and did not make any transactions.
+Also, user 54 visited the mall twice and did not make any transactions.
 </pre>

 ## Solutions